 RIGHT AND LEFT BUNDLE BRANCH BLOCKS

 Electrocardiographic changes — Bundle branch block leads to prolongation of the QRS interval and sometimes to alterations in the QRS vector.
 (See "Basic principles of electrocardiographic interpretation".)
 The degree of prolongation of the QRS interval depends upon the severity of the impairment.
-With complete bundle branch blocks, the QRS interval is classically stated to be greater than or equal to 120 ms (0.12 sec) in duration (three small boxes on electrocardiogram [ECG] paper); with incomplete blocks, the QRS interval is defined between 100 and 120 ms (0.10 to 0.12 sec).
+With complete bundle branch blocks, the QRS interval is classically stated to be greater than or equal to 120 ms (0.12 sec) in duration (three small boxes on electrocardiogram [ECG] paper); with incomplete blocks, the QRS interval is defined between 100 (or 110 by computer) and 120 ms (0.10 [or 0.11 by computer] to 0.12 sec).